LeonTrii/Playground/2021 :)/README.md

 Countdown-timer: Three prompts will pop up in which you enter the year, month, and day.
 Afterwards, the program will count down to that date.

 Data-Visualization: A few projects based on data.
+All made using d3.js.

 Drum-machine: A board that emits sounds.